chrissiemhrk/alx-system_engineering-devops/README.md

-### About

-This repo contains my bash projects for the alx software engineerinig course
+My bash projects from the alx software engineering program